KatePaulauskas/body-fat-percent-calculator/README.md

 - Expanded Measurement Methods: additional methods for calculating body composition could be incorporated to cater to a wider audience.
 This developemt could ensure that service is accessible and relevant to individuals with diverse needs and preferences.

 - Enhanced Data Management: to support health and fitness professionals in managing their clients' progress, storing data for different users separately could be inroduced.
 This could streamline the tracking of each client's journey, facilitating more effective coaching and support.

+#### Shortcomings

+At the moment, for analysing and comparing measurements as well as tracking changes, a returning user must either have access to Google Sheets or manually record the previous results externally or take screenshots.
+When the application is used by multiple users, their results are stored collectively.
+Returning user with access to Google Sheets would need to segregate their data by searching for it by name and date to locate relevant measurements, which can negatively affects user experience.
+As it stands, the application is ideally suited for a single user with Google Sheets access.
+Introducing  Data Trends Analysis feature and Enhanced Data Management described above could address these issues, significantly improving the application.

 ## Testing